LindaLjub/Useful-Functionality/README.md

 # Useful-functionality
-A collection of usefull things I have learnt in C#.
+A collection of usefull things I have learnt.

 ## Dynamiclib
 How to create Dynamic librarys in C++.